adestefa/machine-learning-in-c/README.md

 It is important to note how critical the added bias parameter is here for accuracy, as without it we can only drive the output based on the input parameters alone.
 But with a bias, the model can take the entire state of the output and shift it around left or right regardless of the inputs.
+In our car analogy, the bias would be a traffic cop, who is able to shift the whole car as needed.

 We then construct our training method that iterates over the cost and drives it down toward our target value using the help of epsilon and a set rate as dial knobs we can alter for better results.